marmelab/react-admin/docs/Upgrade.md

 }
 ```

-## `useWarnWhenUnsavedChanges` Requires A Data Router

-The `useWarnWhenUnsavedChanges` hook was reimplemented using [`useBlocker`](https://reactrouter.com/en/main/hooks/use-blocker) from `react-router`.
-As a consequence, it now requires a [data router](https://reactrouter.com/en/main/routers/picking-a-router) to be used.

-The `<Admin>` component has been updated to use [`createHashRouter`](https://reactrouter.com/en/main/routers/create-hash-router) internally by default, which is a data router.
-So you don't need to change anything if you are using `react-admin`'s internal router.

-### Breaking Change
+## Custom Routers Must Be Upgraded To Data Routers

-If you are using an external router, you will need to [migrate it to a data router](https://reactrouter.com/en/main/upgrading/v6-data).
+If you are using a [custom router](./Routing.md#using-a-custom-router), or if your React Admin app is embedded in another app with its own router, you will need to [migrate to a data router](https://reactrouter.com/en/main/upgrading/v6-data).
+This is because React Admin now uses `react-router`'s data router.

 For instance, if you were using `react-router`'s `BrowserRouter`, you will need to migrate to `createBrowserRouter` and wrap your app in a `RouterProvider`: